Treating Flashes and Floaters

 When do flashes need treatment?

 Flashes that appear all of a sudden or greatly increase in number may be a sign of a problem.
-They may be caused by the vitreous pulling too hard on the retina.
-A retinal tear is an emergency because it can cause the retina to detach from the back of your eye.
+They may be caused by the vitreous pulling on the retina.
+A retinal tear needs urgent treatment because it can cause the retina to detach from the back of your eye.
 Rapid vision loss can result.
-Your eye doctor can find the cause of flashes and decide if treatment is needed.
+Your eye healthcare provider can find the cause of flashes and decide if treatment is needed.

 When do floaters need treatment?